Raziel-had-a-bad-day/Akai-Midi-controller-sequencer/README.md

 row 4= select a bar to play
 row 5 = select sound, 0-11 drums 12-16 keys

-Pot 1 + Shift =	program change only for non drum channels Pot 2 = play notes only on every X bar
+(Pot 1 + Shift =	program change only for non drum channels) disabled Pot 1 + Shift = LFO phase
-Pot 3= set pitch for drums during pause , select preset first on row 3 Pot 4 = 	set musical scale type for notes, pot5=		LFO rate  sends NRPN only for filter, also modifies velocity for keys for now
+Pot 1=play notes only after so many bars bar, LFO low, synced to bars low Pot 2 =repeat bar so many times when playing, LFO high Pot 3= set pitch for drums during pause , select preset first on row 3 Pot 4 = 	set musical scale type for notes, pot5=		LFO rate  sends NRPN only for filter, also modifies velocity for keys for now